© 2022 Resilient River Communities

 Environment Southland

-Environment Southland is replacing the Stead Street pump station with a new facility housing two new fish-friendly pumps.
-The pump station is part of a comprehensive flood protection scheme that helps to protect Southland’s largest urban centre, Waihōpai Invercargill (population 57,000+) and nationally critical infrastructure (Invercargill airport) from inundation.
+Environment Southland has replaced the aging Stead Street pump station with a new state-of-the-art facility housing two fish-friendly pumps.
+The pump station is part of a comprehensive flood protection scheme that helps to protect Murihiku Southland’s largest urban centre, Waihōpai Invercargill (population 57,000+) and nationally critical infrastructure (Invercargill airport) from inundation.
 Stead Street also provides an essential transport link between Otatara and Invercargill.

-Read more about the Stead St Pump Station Upgrade.
+Read more about the Stead St Pump Station Redevelopment